folaaramide/100-days-of-devops/day-24/nautilus-git-create-branch/README.md

 pwd

-- Confirms the working directory; Always working in the correct repo to avoid mistakes.
+-Confirms the working directory; Always working in the correct repo to avoid mistakes.

 3️.
 Fix Git Permission Issues